-How To Make A Slow Cooker French Dip Sandwich
+How To Make Slow Cooker French Dip Sandwiches

-Start by getting a good sear on your chuck roast.
-Season the chuck roast first with salt, pepper, garlic powder and steak seasoning then dust it in flour.
-The flour helps create a nice crust like you see here and also helps to slightly thicken the au jus gravy.
+- Start by getting a good sear on your chuck roast.
+Season the chuck roast with salt, pepper, garlic powder and steak seasoning then dust it in flour.
+The flour helps create a nice crust like you see here and also helps to slightly thicken the au jus.

-Set your crock pot on low for 8 hours or on high for 4-5 hours, depending on the size of your roast.
-A larger chuck roast will take a bit more time to get tender so just keep checking it to see if its done.
+- Set your crock pot on low for 8 hours or on high for 4-5 hours, depending on the size of your roast.
+A larger chuck roast will take a bit more time to get tender so give it the fork test to see if it’s done.

-What Sides Can I Serve With These Beef Sandwiches?
+What Can I Serve With These Shredded Beef Sandwiches?